LAST REVIEWED Apr 21 2021 6 MIN READ

 Though it’s difficult to predict how and when these kinds of circumstances happen, it does help to become familiar with the different retirement options available in order to begin saving earlier, maximize options, and mitigate risks that might occur later in life.

-At Human Interest, we believe that financial security should be accessible to all workers, even (and especially) those employed at companies that don’t normally offer this benefit.
+At Human Interest, we believe that a path to financial security should be accessible to all workers, even (and especially) those employed at companies that don’t normally offer this benefit.
 Contact us to learn how easy and affordable it is to secure the financial futures of your company’s employees.

 Originally from Hawaii, Charity is currently based in San Francisco.
 When not traveling the world — which she has been lucky enough to do a lot of — she can be found blogging about packing and living a rich life with less.